CameronCSS/Data-Analysis/Excel Projects/Bike Sales Dashboard/README.md

 ## Working in Excel

 <a href="https://www.youtube.com/@AlexTheAnalyst">Alex the Analyst</a> provided a Bike sales dataset in excel to play with.
-I explored the data, cleaned a few columns, and made a few new columns to get some data I could use to build out our dashboard and slicers.
+I explored the data, cleaned and reformatted data, and made a few new columns to get some data I could use to build out our dashboard and slicers.

 <br>